S3-working-group/s3-practical-guide/docs/all.md

 #### Concerns

-**Not all arguments raised are objections.
-Distinguish between objections, which always reveal useful information, and other arguments that are based only on  assumptions, or a personal preference or opinion.**
+**Not all arguments raised are objections, but they might reveal concerns:.**

-_A **concern** is an assumption – or opinion – that doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver._
+_A **concern** is an assumption that cannot (for now at least) be backed up by reasoning or enough evidence to prove its relevance or validity to those who are considering it._

-In _Consent Decision Making_, concerns can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation).
-Bring up concerns if you think it’s valuable to consider them, and at least record them along with the agreement, and monitor outcomes over time.
+Concerns can still inform people of ways to further evolve agreements, including making changes to an agreement that alleviates the concern, adding certain evaluation criteria, or adjusting the frequency of the evaluation.
+Bring up concerns if you think it’s valuable to consider them.

+Determining whether an argument is an objection or concern is sometimes dependent on context.

 If in doubt about whether you have an objection or a concern, be proactive and check with others to see what they think too. (see _Test Arguments Qualify as Objections_).